Advait1112/Self_Pruning_Network/README.md

 # Self-Pruning Neural Network

-A PyTorch implementation of a feed-forward neural network that dynamically learns to prune its own weights during training.
+This is a PyTorch implementation of a feed-forward neural network that learns how to prune its own weights on the fly during training.

-Instead of applying post-training pruning, this network augments standard linear layers with learnable "gate" parameters.
-By applying an L1 regularization penalty to these gates, the network is forced to identify and sever its own weakest connections on the fly, leaving behind a highly sparse but accurate architecture.
+Instead of training a massive model and stripping it down later, I added learnable "gates" to standard linear layers.
+By hitting these gates with an L1 penalty, the network is forced to figure out which connections are useless and sever them while it learns.
+The result is a highly sparse, but still accurate, architecture.

-## Architectural Decisions
+## How It Works (and why I built it this way)

-Building a self-pruning layer from scratch requires balancing the sparsity penalty with the mathematical stability of the network.
-Here are the core engineering decisions behind this implementation:
+Building a self-pruning layer from scratch means walking a tightrope between forcing sparsity and completely breaking the network's underlying math.
+Here’s a look at the specific design choices I made:

-### 1. Preserving Kaiming Initialization
+### 1. Saving the Kaiming Initialization
-Standard `torch.nn.Linear` layers use Kaiming uniform initialization to keep activation variances stable and prevent vanishing/exploding gradients.
+Out of the box, `torch.nn.Linear` uses Kaiming uniform initialization.
+This is crucial for keeping activation variances stable so gradients don't vanish or explode.

-If we initialize the gate scores at `0.0`, the sigmoid function immediately converts them to `0.5`.
-This effectively halves the magnitude of every weight in the network before training even begins, destroying the Kaiming variance guarantees.
-To fix this, the `gate_scores` are initialized with `mean=3.0` (yielding a sigmoid output of ~0.95).
-The network starts almost completely unpruned, utilizing the optimal weight variance, and then relies on the loss function to learn which gates to close.
+If I had initialized the new gate scores at `0.0`, the sigmoid function would immediately flip them to `0.5`.
+That would instantly halve the magnitude of every single weight in the network at step zero, completely ruining the Kaiming math.
+To get around this, I initialized the `gate_scores` with a mean of `3.0` (which gives a sigmoid output of ~0.95).
+This way, the network starts off practically unpruned, keeps its optimal variance, and lets the loss function organically decide what to shut down.

-### 2. The L1 Penalty Intuition
+### 2. Why an L1 Penalty?
-To achieve true sparsity, the network needs a mechanism that drives gate values exactly to zero, rather than just making them small.
+If you want true sparsity, you need a way to drive gate values to exactly zero, not just "pretty small."

-If we used an L2 penalty (sum of squared values), the gradient force would decrease as the gate approached zero, resulting in many small but active weights.
-An L1 penalty (sum of absolute values) applies a *constant* downward gradient pressure regardless of the gate's magnitude.
-This constant pressure easily overpowers the Cross-Entropy classification loss for unimportant weights, driving them aggressively and exactly to zero.
+If I had used an L2 penalty (sum of squared values), the gradient force would get weaker as the gate approached zero, leaving us with a bunch of tiny but still active weights.
+An L1 penalty (sum of absolute values) is different.
+It applies a constant downward pressure no matter what the gate's magnitude is.
+This constant force easily overpowers the classification loss for useless weights, driving them aggressively to zero.

-### 3. Sparsity Loss Normalization
+### 3. Normalizing the Sparsity Loss
-When calculating the sparsity penalty, this implementation takes the **mean** of the gate values across the network rather than the raw **sum**.
+When calculating the sparsity penalty, I took the **mean** of the gate values across the network instead of the raw **sum**.

-Summing the gates of ~1.7 million parameters would result in a massive raw penalty score, requiring a microscopic $\lambda$ (e.g., `1e-5`) to balance against a standard Cross-Entropy loss.
-By taking the mean, the sparsity penalty scale remains perfectly stable regardless of how wide or deep the network gets.
-This makes the architecture highly modular, though it means our optimal $\lambda$ values sit in the `10 - 100` range to exert enough pressure.
+If you sum the gates of ~1.7 million parameters, you get a massive raw penalty score.
+You'd have to use a microscopic lambda ($\lambda$) like `1e-5` just to balance it against a standard Cross-Entropy loss.
+By taking the mean instead, the penalty scale stays perfectly stable no matter how deep or wide you make the network.
+It makes the architecture much more modular, even if it means using seemingly large $\lambda$ values (like 10 to 100) to apply enough pressure.

 ## Results

-The network was trained on CIFAR-10 across multiple $\lambda$ values to demonstrate the trade-off between classification accuracy and network sparsity.
+I trained the network on CIFAR-10, testing out a few different $\lambda$ values to see how the accuracy vs. sparsity trade-off actually played out.

 | Lambda ($\lambda$) | Test Accuracy | Sparsity Level (%) |
 | :--- | :--- | :--- |